jrs-innovation-center/CODEcampAS/2-first-web-site/animation.md

 * CSS Animations
 * JavaScript Animations

-We will cover CSS transitions and a little on CSS Keyframes.
+We will cover CSS transitions.
 Then we will learn how to use a simple library that provides an easy way to attach animations.

 ## CSS Transitions